-PUBLIC

-DESIGN GUIDELINES CHARACTER AREA DESCRIPTION

-LOT DIMENSIONS General Characteristics.
-The Public district encompasses the public facilities

-minimum lot area n/a in Rockwood - City Hall, Chapman Elementary, and the water treatment facility.
+General Characteristics.
+The Public district encompasses the public facilities in Rockwood - City Hall, Chapman Elementary, and the water treatment facility.

 Appropriate Land Uses.
 The public uses are planned to stay in their existing locations for the future.
-In the event that a building will be repurposed, it

-minimum lot width n/a

-BUILDING SETBACKS should be used and designed in a manner consistent with surrounding land uses.
+In the event that a building will be repurposed, it should be used and designed in a manner consistent with surrounding land uses.

-minimum Respectful of surrounding uses

-maximum Respectful of surrounding uses

-side Respectful of surrounding uses

-rear Respectful of surrounding uses

-BUILDING HE EIGHT

-minimum 1 story

-maximum 3 stories

-STREET FRO NTAGES

-Welcoming institutional

-Lawn / greenscape

-Recreational amenities